miaulez/miaulez.github.io/_posts/2022-01-03-thm-vulnversity-writeup.md

 # FTP

-If anonymous login was enabled, nmap would tell us that, but nmap is weird sometimes and doesn’t and I always like to check it manually anyway.
+If anonymous login was enabled, nmap would have pointed that out, but tools may fail from time to time and I always like checking manually anyway.

 ![](/assets/images/thm/vulnversity/2.png)